Ryan Stirk: Loans

+Walsall

+Out of contract at the end of the 2022–23 season, Stirk was one of 13 professionals included on Birmingham's list of players released.
+On 16 June 2023, League Two club Walsall confirmed that Stirk would join them on 1 July on a two-year contract.

+On 18 June 2025, Stirk joined Chesterfield after leaving Walsall.

 International career

 Stirk was born in England, and qualifies for Wales via his maternal grandmother.
 He was an unused substitute for Wales U16 while still a 13-year-old, made his under-17 debut at 15, and went on to play at under-19 and under-21 levels.